top of page

 Method used

 Saleh Lo's artistic practice meets the criteria of hyperrealism.
 Saleh Lo uses his camera to gather information and photograph the person he wants to represent on the canvas.
 He himself chooses the model and the facial expression and determines the staging.
-Generally, he uses three types of portraits: the waist shot, the bust shot and the tight or very tight shot, but he prefers the last two because these two frames put the emphasis on the gaze, facial features and facial expression.
-To reproduce the image on the canvas, he either projects it with an overhead projector or uses the "mise au carre" technique.
-Then he goes to the easel, using oil paints, acrylics, or a combination of the two.
+Generally, he uses three types of portraits: the waist shot, the bust shot and the tight or very tight shot, but he prefers the last two because these two frames put the emphasis on the gaze, facial features and facial expressions.
+He goes to the easel, using oil paints, acrylics, or a combination of the two.
 His paintings are usually 10 to 20 times larger than the original photographic reference source, while maintaining a very high resolution of colour, precision and detail.

 Style